 Magda Linette vs. Marta Kostyuk: Prediction and Match Betting Odds | San Diego Open

-In a match scheduled for Monday, Marta Kostyuk (No. 39 in rankings) will meet Magda Linette (No. 24) in the Round of 32 of the San Diego Open.
+On Tuesday, Marta Kostyuk (No. 45 in the world) meets Magda Linette (No. 24) in the Round of 32 of the San Diego Open.

-Kostyuk is favored (-140) in this match, compared to the underdog Linette, who is +110.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!